Pi bond

 Ethylene (ethene), a small organic molecule containing a pi bond, shown in green.

-In chemistry, pi bonds (π bonds) are covalent chemical bonds, in each of which two lobes of an orbital on one atom overlap with two lobes of an orbital on another atom, and in which this overlap occurs laterally.
+In chemistry, pi bonds (π bonds) are covalent chemical bonds, in which each of two lobes of an orbital on one atom overlap with two lobes of an orbital on another atom, and in which this overlap occurs laterally.
 Each of these atomic orbitals has an electron density of zero at a shared nodal plane that passes through the two bonded nuclei.
 This plane also is a nodal plane for the molecular orbital of the pi bond.
 Pi bonds can form in double and triple bonds but do not form in single bonds in most cases.

 The Greek letter π in their name refers to p orbitals, since the orbital symmetry of the pi bond is the same as that of the p orbital when seen down the bond axis.
 One common form of this sort of bonding involves p orbitals themselves, though d orbitals also engage in pi bonding.
 This latter mode forms part of the basis for metal-metal multiple bonding.